natoverse/things-service/README.md

 ## Features

-Well, all it really does right now is list out the current day's tasks: `http://<host>:<port>/api/v1/things/lists/today`.
+All it really does right now is list out the current day's tasks: `http://<host>:<port>/api/v1/things/lists/today`.

+You can also get an individual task (which will eventually be expanded to include editing): `http://<host>:<port>/api/v1/things/todos/:id`.

 ## Getting Started